 Rather, the determination of whether the state has a compelling interest should come from rigorous evidence that the use of race leads to substantial improvements in the educational process.
 That assessment should be made, in the same fashion, for any use of race, be it preferences to attain a diverse student body or race-segregated elementary schools (to cite another currently-fashionable educational theory).
-No state actors, not even university administrators, are entitled to deference in their use of race.
+No state actors, not even university administrators, are entitled to deference in their decision to use race to pursue some educational goal.